semmhhal/RESTfulAPIforEducationalPlatform/README.md

 export const UserModel = model<User>('user', UserSchema)
 ```
-Implement the following REST routes:
+Implemented the following REST routes:
 * `POST /users/signup` Signup for a new account (remember to hash the password)
 * `POST /users/signin` Signin and send back in the response a JWT (contains the user id, fullname, email, and profile picture path)